 Thoroughbreds also are a point of pride for the Irish.
 The Irish National Stud, a Thoroughbred breeding facility established in 1900, is located in County Kildare and manages the official stud book.
 The Irish National Stud is home to stallions renowned for steeplechase and racing.
 As a national organization, the Irish National Stud truly belongs to the people of Ireland.
 Visitors can view the stallions and living legends that are retired to the farm, as well as visit the historic horse museum.

 From the carriage horses in Dublin and the horses still used to work farms to the ponies that carry tourists on hacks, horses thrive in Ireland.

-This article originally appeared in the January 2018 issue of Horse Illustrated magazine.
+This article about exploring the Emerald Isle by horseback originally appeared in the January 2018 issue of Horse Illustrated magazine.
 Click here to subscribe!